-- In the ladder, click the drop-down menu in the upper right to filter and select Presubmit - 2.
-You then see only pages in the Pre-Submit status.
+- 1. In the Book module, go to the Filter menu and choose Pre-Submit. - You then see only pages in the Pre-Submit status.
 The Express Submit button also appears at the top of the ladder. - 3.
 Click the Express Submit button. - 4.
 Then click OK.